Danish People's Party: Venstre-Conservative coalitions (2001–2011)

-In the 2005 election the party further increased their vote, and won 13.2% of the vote and 24 seats.
+In the 2005 election, the party further increased their vote, and won 13.2% of the vote and 24 seats.
 With young first-time voters the party was even more popular, receiving one fifth of their votes.
 The party continued to support the government, and developed a broader policy base, as it made welfare policies its core issue, together with immigration policies.

 In 2006, the party's popularity rose dramatically in opinion polls following the Jyllands-Posten Muhammad cartoons controversy, at the expense of the Social Democrats.
-The average of all monthly national polls showed DF gaining seven seats in parliament from January to February, with the Social Democrats losing an equal amount.
+The average of all monthly national polls showed DF gaining seven seats in parliament from January to February, with the Social Democrats losing an equal number.
 This effect, however, somewhat waned with the falling media attention to the cartoons controversy.

 In the 2007 parliamentary election, DF won 13.9% and 25 seats, and again continued to support the Conservative-Liberal government.
 Thus, in every election since its founding the party has had a steady growth, although the growth rate has stagnated somewhat in recent years.
 Parties in the political centre, particularly the newly founded New Alliance had sought to become the kingmaker and be able to isolate the immigration policies of DF, but eventually failed.
 The party was a member of the Movement for a Europe of Liberties and Democracy (MELD).

-In the 2009 elections for the European Parliament the prime candidate for the party, Morten Messerschmidt, won his seat in a landslide with 284,500 personal votes (most votes for any single candidate by any party); thus giving the party a second seat (which went to Anna Rosbach Andersen).
+In the 2009 elections for the European Parliament, the prime candidate for the party, Morten Messerschmidt, won his seat in a landslide with 284,500 personal votes (most votes for any single candidate by any party); this gave the party a second seat (which went to Anna Rosbach Andersen).
 The party made a breakthrough from its previous results in European elections, more than doubling its vote to 15.3%, and receiving 2 MEPs.

-2015 election and back in coalition
+On 15 September 2012, Kristian Thuesen Dahl succeeded Kjærsgaard as chairman.